 Thinking of vacationing on the Oregon Coast?
-Here’s a quick Oregon Coast Travel Guide for Lincoln City, with a video reel of our recent Spring Break trip.
+Here’s a quick look at things to do in Lincoln City, with a video reel of our recent Spring Break trip.

 While my family and I enjoy traveling to distant places throughout the year, we typically prefer to stay close to home during spring break.